dream-gcm/usermanual/source/Chapter4.md

 ![chapter4](./img/chapter_4.png)
-# Chapter 3: Total Recall
+# Chapter 4: Total Recall
 _The Many Different Ways of Using DREAM_

+To be continued...